There are two PayConex environments (one for testing and one for processing) each with its own base URL for connecting to the PayConex API.

-To begin integration, the first step is connecting to our certification environment.
+To begin an integration, the first step is to get connected to the PayConex certification environment.

 If you have not been provided a certification account yet you may request access by following this link.